ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/000_kafka.md

 Within each of these options we need to decide on a serialization format.
 Options are:
 - protobuffers
-- flatbuffers with ESS schemas
+- flatbuffers with ESS-like schemas
 - JSONB
 - msgpack
 - Avro